-We developed the YouTube Trusted Flagger program to provide additional tools to non-governmental organizations (NGOs) with expertise in a policy area, government agencies, and individuals with high flagging accuracy rates.
+We developed the YouTube Trusted Flagger program to provide robust content reporting processes to non-governmental organizations (NGOs) with expertise in a policy area and government agencies.
 Participants receive training on YouTube policies and have a direct path of communication with our Trust & Safety specialists.
 Videos flagged by Trusted Flaggers are not automatically removed.
-They are subject to the same human review as videos flagged by any other user, but review by our teams.
+They are subject to the same human review as videos flagged by any other user, but we may expedite review by our teams.
 NGOs also receive occasional online training on YouTube policies.

 What action does YouTube take for content that violates Community Guidelines?

-YouTube takes action on flagged videos after review by our trained human reviewers.
+Machine learning systems help us identify and remove spam automatically, as well as remove re-uploads of content we’ve already reviewed and determined violates our policies.
+YouTube takes action on other flagged videos after review by trained human reviewers.
 They assess whether the content does indeed violate our policies, and protect content that has an educational, documentary, scientific, or artistic purpose.
 Our reviewer teams remove content that violates our policies and age-restrict content that may not be appropriate for all audiences.
-Our automated flagging systems also help us identify and remove spam automatically, as well as re-uploads of content we’ve already reviewed and determined violates our policies.
+Reviewers' inputs are then used to train and improve the accuracy of our systems at a much larger scale.

 Community Guidelines Strikes